-26 Mar Tips for Leadership in Uncertain Times
+26 Mar Leadership in Uncertain Times

-I apologize!
+How are you managing isolation?
 I’ve avoided sharing any social media or blog articles with you for a while now because, to be honest, I haven’t known the best way forward.

 We are all experiencing a life-changing global crisis and I didn’t want to add to the panic and fear so many have irrationally displayed in the early stages of the coronavirus spread.
 Yes, I’m ashamed to acknowledge that OZ is the best at toilet paper wars!!